shreya3296/course-big-data-in-social-science/README.md

 # ECON 50: Using Big Data to Solve Economic and Social Problems - Harvard University

-This repository contains my projects, lab assignments, and solutions for **Econ 50 / SUP 135** taught by **Professor Raj Chetty** at Harvard University.
+This repository contains lab assignments and attempted solutions for **Econ 50 / SUP 135** taught by **Professor Raj Chetty** at Harvard University.
 In this course, I used big data to analyze key social and economic challenges, such as equality of opportunity, education, health outcomes, climate change, and criminal justice.
-The assignments leverage modern data science techniques, allowing me to address these issues from a quantitative perspective.
+The assignments leverage both modern data science and econometrics techniques, allowing me to address these issues from a interdisciplinary quantitative perspective.

 ## Course Overview